 W W PRESCOTT: It has seemed to come in as one way of interpreting the prophecy, and that the time of plucking up the horns determines the time of giving the saints into his hands.
 That is to be determined.
-It does not say in the prophecy that a\\\\ there is any connection.
-We have made that connection, but there is nothing in the prophecy that requires it.
+It does not say in the prophecy that is nothing in the prophecy that requires it.

 H AHWASHBURN: I do not feel free to abandon the dates 538 and 1798.
 I believe that the third horn was plucked up in 538.
-That is the only thing that gives me snything to begin with.
+That is the only thing that gives me anything to begin with.

-W W PRESCOTT: I would not abandon the 3's.
+WW PRESCOTT: I would not abandon the 8's.
 My difficulty has been that the 8's have been held and the 3's abandoned.

 People say that in 1798 the pope was taken prisoner and carried into exile.
 But Pope Gregory was taken prisoner and also died in exile.
 If you choose to make that event the condition of fixing the date, what is the difference between the experience of Pope Pius and the experience of Pope Gregory.
 The significance of 1798 is in its setting, that is all.
 That is the only thing that distinguishes it.
 Otherwise you have nothing to distinguish it.
 My difficulty has been that the date was is set arbitrarily at 538-1798, and when the pope was taken prisoner that ended it.
 I know another pope that was taken prisoner.

-W W PRESCOTT: Look at these important periods that we have.
-The 1360 years, the 1290 years, the 1335 years, and the 2300 years.
+The 1360 years, the 1290 years, the 1335 years, and the 3300 years.
 Those are important prophetic periods.
 Suppose we say the 1260 years begin primarily with the decree of Justinian, the 1290 years with the decree of the Roman Council in 503.
 The 2300 years with the three-fold decree.
 A decree is something that you can fix definitely, and we have every one of those decrees.
 When I can find that I find something very definite and positive that I can prove.
 But when I have to infer that the period begins when the last horn went down andwe are in doubt, I don't find a very solid foundation for beginning to build.
-I think those periods begin with obsolutely definite things.
+I think those periods begin with absolutely definite things.
 That makes a solid foundation.

-W T KNOX: A general question.
+WT KNOX: A general question.
 Is it not a fact that our greatest difficulties that we have encountered in the interpretation of prophecy have arisen from our endeavor to read into them or to explain those things which are not themselves revealed in the prophecy?
 We go outside of the domain of the prophecy itself and bring in human reasoning rather than the revelation of God.
 In this prophetic period there is no mention made whatever of what these nations were, nor yet when they disappeared, nor the particular agency by which they were uprooted.
 It simply states the fact that three nations disappeared.

 W.W.PRESCOTT: May I add a word on this general basis?
 I would like to be understood as being a conservative.
-I thought I would have to proclaim it to you myself.
+I thought I would have to proclaim it to you myself ...
 [Laughter] I do not think we should be looking around for opportunities to change what we have taught.
-We should start with the idea that this massage is a true message, and we are not keen here to tear it down.
-That is my position.
-But I stand here; Because we have taught a thing that does not prove that it can not be changed; and when we see clear light, we should advance in the light.
+We should start with the idea that this message is a true message, and we are not kear here to tear it down. my position.
+But I stand here: Because we have taught a thing. that does not prove that it can not be changed; and when we see and clear light, we should advance in the light.